 The California Gold Rush of 1848 created a demand for food and supplies from Honolulu and Hawaii’s business boom began.
 People and goods quickly began to flow back and forth between Honolulu and San Francisco ports.
 A small group of merchants realized that to secure the advantages the islands had to offer for commerce, they would need to stand together with common goals and policies for trade and commerce, along with addressing the concerns of the island community.

-Today, the Chamber of Commerce Hawaii is an organization representing the interests of Hawaii’s business community.
-With approximately 1,300 member companies representing over 200,000 employees, the Chamber serves as the “Voice of Business” in Hawaii.
+Today, the Chamber continues to represent the interests of Hawaii’s business community.
+With more than 2,000 member companies representing over 200,000 employees, the Chamber serves as the “Voice of Business” in Hawaii.

 The Chamber established some of the most respected community organizations and programs in Hawaii: